-We need a way to identify sets of users and sets of services (e.g., printers), and a mechanism for writing rules that control advertisements based on membership in those sets.
+We need a way to identify sets of users and sets of services (for example, printers), and a mechanism for writing rules that control advertisements based on membership in those sets.
 Fortunately, Presto provides just such a mechanism.

-In order to make a point, first we're going to write a set of rules that, while functional, are overly complicated.
-After that, we'll see how rules can be simplified in some cases.
+To illustrate a point, first we'll write a set of rules that, while functional, are overly complicated.
+Then, we'll see how rules can be simplified in some cases.